 The Schengen Area comprises 26 states in mainland Europe.
 Inside the zone, there are no passport or border controls.
 This is convenient for nationals that live inside it.
-But it presents a problem for border guards who will need to track the forecasted 887 million non-EU citizens visiting the area every year by 2025.
+But it presents a problem for border guards, who must track the forecasted 887 million non-EU citizens visiting the area annually by 2025.

-At present, there is no central system for recording all entries to, or exits, from the EU-Schengen zone.
+Currently, there is no central system for recording all entries to or exits from the EU-Schengen zone.

-The guards of each member state stamp passports with dates of entry and exit, but they do not record cross-border movements.
+The guards of each member state stamp passports with entry and exit dates, but they do not record cross-border movements.

 The stamps they use can be counterfeited or challenging to read.

-There is no electronic record kept, and no automatic calculation of the duration of the authorized stay.
+No electronic record is kept, and no automatic calculation of the duration of the authorized stay.